awb1015/gitpoint/README.md

 None reported yet!
 If you find any issues, please report them on our [GitHub repository](https://github.com/awb1015/gitpoint/issues).

 ## Release Notes

+### 1.1.0

+- Added support for GitLab and Bitbucket

 ### 1.0.0